calint/tang-nano-20k--riscv--cache-sdram/README.md

 ## Todo
 ```
 -----------------------------------------------------------------------------
+[ ] study whether last read state is unnecessary by writing tag and switch
+    state to Idle at the end of last column write
 [ ] read LEDs
 [-] study better FSM in /src/emulators/flash.sv
     => simple emulator that implements the boot sequence of the CPU